Find Your Perfect School

 The following factors were considered:

 - Offers on-campus classes for flexible or convenient attendance without compromising hands-on training relevant to a bachelor’s degree communication program; offering general education courses and communications major,

-- Exhibits rigorous, yet engaging and innovative training in the field of Communication degree coursework that takes into account the readiness of students in taking the next step to their budding career,
+- Exhibits rigorous, yet engaging and innovative training in the field of Communication degree coursework that takes into account the readiness of students to take the next step in their budding career,

 - Taught by outstanding faculty consisting of experts in the field of Communications,